kevinge7/EC601_2022/README.md

 My Google Drive link of the project is: https://drive.google.com/drive/folders/1r62L4vqJ0VW48UESgwRNF9T9rdG3diDS?usp=sharing

+I want to design software to analyze people's attitudes toward the vaccine during the pandemic.
+As a government, I want to search “Pfizer” on Twitter through Twitter API to see what people think about Pfizer(Using Google NLP API).
+As a Moderna researcher, I want to search “Moderna vaccine” on Twitter through Twitter API to see what will people choose between Pfizer and Moderna.

+### Module design:

+1. get input from users
+2. use Google NLP API to get the keywords
+3. Upload the keywords to Twitter through Twitter API
+4. Get results from Twitter and then upload these tweets to Google NLP API to process the data
+5. Output the result and return it to users.

+### My users could be:
+Salesman
+Company manager
+Researcher
+Consultant

+### Final Result:

 Due to some reasons, GitHub won't let me upload file sizes of more than 25 MB.
 I uploaded my result file to google drive(link in readme).